The Adventures of Prince Achmed: Legacy

-A homage to this film can be spotted in Disney's Aladdin (1992); a character named Prince Achmed has a minor role in the film.
+An homage to this film can be spotted in Disney's Aladdin (1992); a character named Prince Achmed has a minor role in the film.
 The art style also served as inspiration for the Steven Universe episode "The Answer".

 Score

 The original score was composed by German composer Wolfgang Zeller in direct collaboration with the animation of the film.
 Reiniger created photograms for the orchestras, which were common in better theatres of the time, to follow along the action.